sheltermanager/asm3/doc/manual/wordkeys.rst

     The email address of the animal's current vet CurrentVetLicence / CurrentVetLicense
     The veterinary licence number
+NeuteringVetName
+    The name of the vet that neutered/spayed the animal NeuteringVetAddress
+    The address of the vet that neutered/spayed the animal NeuteringVetTown
+    (NeuteringVetCity for US users)
+NeuteringVetCounty
+    (NeuteringVetState for US users) NeuteringVetPostcode
+    The postal code of the the vet that neutered/spayed the animal NeuteringVetPhone
+    A phone number for the vet that neutered/spayed the animal NeuteringVetEmail
+    The email address of the vet that neutered/spayed the animal NeuteringVetLicence / NeuteringVetLicense
+    The veterinary licence number
 OwnersVetName
     The owner's vet
 OwnersVetAddress